tmtsoftware/icd/JsonSchemaChanges.md

+# JSON Schema Changes for Model Version 3.0

+To use the new model version, set "modelVersion" to "3.0" in component-model.conf and subsystem-model.conf.

+* The value for the "units" field for parameters must be one of the allowed CSW unit types defined in [units.conf](icd-db/src/main/resources/3.0/units.conf).

+* Removed "struct" and "raDec" types, added "taiTime" and "utcTime" types (same as "taiDate" and "utcDate", which are deprecated, but still supported).

 # JSON Schema Changes for Model Version 2.0

 The API model files subsystem-model.conf and component-model.conf contain a field: `modelVersion` that was previously